Temporally Consistent Online Depth Estimation in Dynamic Scenes: Consistent Online Dynamic Depth

 \subsubsection{Fusion Process}

 The temporally consistent disparity $\fusion{d}{t}$ is obtained by fusing the aligned and current disparity estimates.
 Let $\motion{d}{t}$ be the disparity from the motion network and $\stereo{d}{t}$ be the disparity from the stereo network.
-The fusion network computes a per-pixel reset weight $\wreset$ and fusion weight $\wfusion$, where the fusion process of disparity estimates is formulated as:
+The fusion network computes a reset weight $\wreset$ and a fusion weight $\wfusion$ both of dimension $\mathbb{R}^{I_H\times I_W}$.
+The fusion process of disparity estimates is formulated as:

 The fusion memory state $\fusion{m}{t}$ is thus formed by the fused disparity $\fusion{d}{t}$ and semantic features extracted by the stereo network.